-If parents drive other students to or from a field trip, a special form must be completed by all parents involved.
-Moreover, when parents transport their own child, a special form must be completed.
-This documentation is required for liability purposes.
+If parents drive students to or from a field trip, a special form must be completed by all parents involved.

 As most field trips are considered part of the curriculum, all students are expected to attend.
-The only time a student would not be eligible would be if behavior on prior field trips was inappropriate or if the safety of the student is a concern.
+The only time a student would not be eligible would be if student behavior is an issue or if the safety of the student is a concern.

-ELK ISLAND PUBLIC SCHOOLS SUSPENSION OF BUS SERVICE DUE TO INCLEMENT WEATHER
+ELK ISLAND PUBLIC SCHOOLS SUSPENSION OF BUS SERVICE DUE TO INCLEMENT

+WEATHER